-The proposed steam generator represents an expansion at an existing stationary source and cannot be relocated since it is an existing heavy crude oil production operation.
-Therefore, an alternate location is not viable for this project.
+Since the project will provide steam to be used at the same location, the existing site will result in the least possible impact from the project.
 Alternative sites would involve the relocation and/or construction of various support structures on a much greater scale, and would therefore result in a much greater impact.